-When using the machine after a long period of inactivity, proceed as follows.
+When using the machine after a long period of inactivity, proceed as follows:

-- 1 Release the exhaust pipe and the fuel tank from the seals. - 2 Check all the levels (engine oil, coolant, fuel, hydraulic circuit oil). - 3 Make sure that the battery is charged and install it on the machine. - 4 Start the engine and let it idle for about 20 minutes. - 5 While the engine is warming up, remove the protection grease from the hydraulic cylinder rods. - 6 Before moving the machine, make sure that the instruments, warning lights and working lights operate correctly. - 7 Warm the hydraulic cylinders as soon as possible, by slowly moving all the equipment.
+- 1 Free the exhaust pipe and the fuel tank from the seals. - 2 Check all the levels (engine oil, coolant, fuel, hydraulic circuit oil). - 3 Make sure that the battery is charged and install it on the machine. - 4 Start the engine and let it idle for approximately 20 minutes. - 5 While warming up the engine, remove the protection grease from the hydraulic cylinder rods. - 6 Before moving the machine, make sure that the instruments, the warning lights and the working lights operate correctly. - 7 Warm up the hydraulic cylinders as soon as possible, by slowly moving all the equipment.

-3.15 TROUBLESHOOTING
+3.16 TROUBLESHOOTING

-3.15.1 OCCURRENCES THAT ARE NOT FAILURES
+3.16.1 OCCURRENCES THAT ARE NOT FAILURES